 Alignment between Sales and Marketing has been a challenge for organisations through the ages.
 Now, fundamental changes in your buyer's behaviour are increasingly creating misalignment between these two functional areas.
 Misalignment breeds inefficiency.
 Propose to close rates fall, the quality of leads fall - cost of acquisition increases.
 The buyer - your target customer - is fundamentally changing the way they buy.
 They are researching the problems they have differently, they are operating independently, forming opinions of their needs and the solutions they require before dealing with a selling organisation directly.
 Their buying journey has effectively changed, and Sales READ MORE ›

-Want to receive more blogs like this?
-Subscribe to our twice weekly B2B marketing insights!
-Get your copy of our 2014 Sales and Marketing Alignment Report It’s inevitable that prospects will leak from your funnel.
+Want to receive more content like this?
+Subscribe to our monthly B2B marketing blog!
+It’s inevitable that prospects will leak from your funnel.
 But just because they aren’t ready to buy from you now, doesn’t rule out the possibility they will buy from you in the future.
 The success of your funnel is not shaped by your wins, but how you handle your losses.
 In this week’s blog, Hugh shows you how to build a robust recycling program.
-Staying positioned with leaked buyers is crucial READ MORE ›
+Staying positioned with leaked buyers is crucial so that when the time comes to talk to them again, they are perfectly READ MORE ›

 By now you should know that just because your buyer doesn’t want to progress right now, doesn’t mean they never will.
 Recycling is mandatory, and in order to make the most of your list and establish a successful funnel, leaked buyers must be carefully nurtured through this process.
 What many Sales and Marketing people don’t realise is that recycling can actually be the difference between a 2% and 20% share of the market.
 The reality is: if you aren’t doing it, you should be!
 In this blog, Hugh explains the four keys to effective recycling.
 He READ MORE ›